dccuchile/wefe/doc/index.rst

 Relevant Papers
 ===============

-A collection of papers related to WEFE.
+A collection of publications related to WEFE.
-These include those that implement metrics and experiments as well as those related to the study of bias and bias reduction in Word Embeddings.
+These include the original publications of the metrics implemented in WEFE and other works related to the assessment and mitigation  of bias in Word Embeddings.

 Measures and Experiments
 ------------------------